awsdocs/amazon-efs-user-guide/doc_source/manage-fs-access-vpc-peering.md

 You can't use DNS name resolution for EFS mount points in another VPC\.
 To mount your EFS file system, use the IP address of the mount points in the corresponding Availability Zone\.
 Alternatively, you can use Amazon Route 53 as your DNS service\.
 In Route 53, you can resolve the EFS mount target IP addresses from another VPC by creating a private hosted zone and resource record set\.
 For more information on how to do so, see [Working with Private Hosted Zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html) and [Working with Records](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/rrsets-working-with.html) in the *Amazon Route 53 Developer Guide*\.

-### Mounting Amazon EFS file systems from a different region<a name="mount-different-region-vpc"></a>
+### Mounting Amazon EFS file systems from a different Region<a name="mount-different-region-vpc"></a>

-If you are mounting your EFS file system from another VPC that is in a different region than the file system, you will need to edit the `efs-utils.conf` file\.
+If you are mounting your EFS file system from another VPC that is in a different Region than the file system, you will need to edit the `efs-utils.conf` file\.
 In `efs-utils.conf`, locate the following lines:

 ```
 #region = us-east-1
 ```

-Uncomment the line, and replace the region value with the region in which the file system is located, if it is not in `us-east-1`\.
+Uncomment the line, and replace the Region value with the Region in which the file system is located, if it is not in `us-east-1`\.

 ## Mounting from another account in the same VPC<a name="mount-fs-diff-account-same-vpc"></a>